joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ### `defui`

-The most important bit is `defui`.
 The `defui` macro gives us a succinct syntax for declaring Om components. `defui` supports many of the features of ClojureScript's `deftype` and `defrecord` with a variety of modifications better suited to the definition of React components.

 If you are familiar with Om, you will notice this is a big departure.
 Om Next components are truly plain JavaScript classes.
 This